-Here’s How To See If Your Employer Can Download Your Slack DMs
+Here’s How To Know If Your Employer Can Download Your Slack DMs

 Though workers in the US are familiar with laws that allow their employers to read emails sent from work accounts, the Slack update caught some users off guard, especially given that it coincided with news of Facebook’s Cambridge Analytica data collection scandal.

-Some have argued that the new tool could be considered workplace surveillance, and might violate employment law if makes workers feel they can’t openly discuss workplace conditions.
+Some have argued that the new tool could be considered workplace surveillance, and might violate employment law if it makes workers feel they can’t openly discuss workplace conditions.

 Not every Slack workspace owner can read DMs with impunity.
 The change doesn’t apply to Free and Standard Slack workspaces, where administrators need a legal reason to download workspace data; even with the higher-priced Plus and Enterprise Grid workspaces, administrators need to file a request to Slack to download it.